 These stats quickly show that there is an audience for video and it has significant impact in the buying process.

 What else can you provide to sell your case?

 Are there any case studies similar to what you are proposing that demonstrates the sort of results you are expecting?

 Can you do a beta case to show the level of interest?

 Can your program be released in stages?
 Each stage requires an agreed amount of engagement /ROI before proceeding to the next stage.
 This allows you to test the model live and upscale as the interest grows.

-How does your concept fit in with the vision and mission of the organisation?
-Can you show this strategy will help advance the mission of the organisation in a financially responsible manner?
+How does your concept fit in with the vision and mission of the organization?
+Can you show this strategy will help advance the mission of the organization in a financially responsible manner?